rmcar17/piqtree/docs/quickstart/construct_consensus_tree.md

 ### Strict consensus tree

-The `min_support` parameter can be set to 1.0 construct a strict consensus tree (only the clades that appear in all of the trees).
+The `min_support` parameter can be set to 1.0 to construct a strict consensus tree (only the clades that appear in all of the trees).
 The parameter represents the proportion of trees a clade must appear in to be in the resulting tree.

 ```python